nv-morpheus/morpheus-experimental/dga-detection/morpheus-pipeline/README.md

 # limitations under the License.
 -->

-# Example cyBERT Morpheus Pipeline for Apache Log Parsing
+# Example Morpheus Pipeline for DGA Detection

 Example Morpheus pipeline using Triton Inference server and Morpheus.